-Basis and Purpose.
-The statutory bases for this rule are sections 39-21-112(1) and 39-22-538, C.R.S.
+The basis for this rule is § 39-21-112(1) and § 39-22-538, C.R.S.
 The purpose of this rule is to clarify the requirements for claiming the rural health care preceptor income tax credit.

 - (1) General Rule.
 Beginning January 1, 2017 and for as long as the credit remains effective, up to 200 primary health care preceptors per year are eligible to claim a non-refundable income tax credit of \$1,000 for a preceptorship provided by him or her to eligible graduate students during the applicable income tax year for which the credit is claimed.
 The credit must be claimed by an individual and cannot be claimed at an entity level. - (2) Definitions.
-For definitions of terms used in this rule, see section 39-22-538, C.R.S. - (3) Preceptorship. - (a) A primary health care preceptor is eligible for this credit if he or she: - (i) provides an uncompensated program of personalized instruction, training, and supervision in a rural or frontier area of Colorado for no fewer than four working weeks or 20 business days per calendar year to eligible Colorado graduate students to enable the students to obtain their professional degree, and - (ii) receives notification from the Department that he or she is eligible to claim the credit as described in paragraph (4) of this rule. - (b) Uncompensated Program of Instruction.
+For definitions of terms used in this rule, see § 39-22-538, C.R.S. - (3) Preceptorship.
+A primary health care preceptor is eligible for this credit if he or she provides an uncompensated program of personalized instruction, training, and supervision in a rural or frontier area of Colorado for a total of four weeks or more per calendar year to eligible Colorado graduate students to enable the students to obtain their professional degree and receives notification from the Department that he or she is eligible to claim the credit as described in paragraph (4) of this rule. - (a) Uncompensated Program of Instruction.
 A primary health care preceptor is not eligible for this credit if he or she receives any form of compensation for providing a preceptorship.
-This includes, but is not limited to, any compensation from grants or nonprofit organizations, additional compensation provided by the preceptor's employer, or any compensation provided by the Colorado institution of higher education. - (i) Free continuing education courses provided to all faculty of an institution of higher education, including part-time faculty and preceptors, are not considered compensation for providing a preceptorship because the continuing education courses are provided to all faculty.
+This includes, but is not limited to, any compensation from grants or nonprofits, additional compensation provided by the preceptor's employer, or any compensation provided by the Colorado institution of higher education. - (i) Free continuing education courses provided to all faculty of an institution of higher education, including part-time faculty and preceptors, are not considered compensation for providing a preceptorship because the continuing education courses are provided to all faculty.